oneconcern/datamon/docs/usage/datamon_bundle_mount.md

 ```
       --bundle string            The hash id for the bundle, if not specified the latest bundle will be used
-      --cache-size byte-size     The desired size of the memory cache used when streaming is enabled (default 50MB)
+      --cache-size byte-size     The desired size of the memory cache used (in KB, MB, GB, ...) when streaming is enabled (default 50MB)
       --concurrency-factor int   Heuristic on the amount of concurrency used by various operations.
 Turn this value down to use less memory, increase for faster operations. (default 100)
       --cpuprof                  Toggle runtime profiling
       --daemonize                Whether to run the command as a daemonized process